-No matter where you live, federal Supplemental Security Income (SSI) benefits pay no more than $841/month.
+Important: We updated this article in March 2023 with current, correct data from individual states and the SSA.
+No matter where you live, federal Supplemental Security Income (SSI) benefits pay no more than $914 per month to individuals in 2023.
 As a result, several states pay supplemental benefits to anyone getting federal SSI payments.
 Learn which states provide supplemental benefits (including dollar amounts, when available) below.
 We’ll also list other common financial aid resources available to you once you qualify for SSI.

 Which States Automatically Pay Supplemental Benefits In Addition To Your SSI?

 In some cases, the Social Security Administration (SSA) combines both federal SSI payments and state supplemental benefits.
 As a result, you may get more money there than people in other states.
-Here are the max payment amounts for states paying supplemental benefits through the SSA in addition to federal SSI:
+Here are the max payment amounts for states paying supplemental benefits through the SSA in addition to the federal SSI check:

-These combined pay amounts are for disabled SSI recipients aged 18-64 living independently in the above states.
-For either blind recipients or those aged 65 and up, check the SSA’s website.
-If you qualify for supplemental benefits, the SSA direct-deposits both payments at once.
+These combined pay amounts are for people on SSI aged 18-64 who live alone in the above states.
+For those who are blind or aged 65 and older, check the SSA’s website.
+If you qualify for supplemental benefits, the SSA will directly deposit both payments at once in your bank account.

 States That Offer Either SSI Supplemental Benefits or Other Financial Aid for Residents